joshuagryphon/plastid/docs/source/index.rst

   #.
 A set of :mod:`scripts <yeti.bin>` that implement common sequencing
      analyses

   #.
-A set of objects that create a simple and intuitive interface
+A :ref:`set of objects <tour-data-structures>` that create a simple and intuitive interface
-     to various types of data used in genomics.
+     to various types of :ref:`data used in genomics <quickstart-data>`.
 These objects readily interace with existing scientific tools, like the `SciPy`_ stack.
 At present, :data:`yeti` can read:

       - annotation data in `BED`_, `BigBED`_, `GTF2`_, `GFF3`_, or `PSL`_ format,